Tromsø offers good options for onward travel, whether you are heading north, south or to our neighbour countries Sweden and Finland.

 North Cape

-The northbound coastal voyages by Hurtigruten or Havila Voyages, depart Tromsø daily on a 17 hour sailing to Honningsvåg.
+The northbound coastal voyages by Hurtigruten and Havila Voyages, depart Tromsø daily on a 17 hour sailing to Honningsvåg.
 From Honningsvåg, there are 1-3 daily buses to the North Cape.
-See bus routes here.
-It is possible to buy an excursion to the North Cape organized by Hurtigruten or Havila Voyages.
-Another option is to fly from Tromsø to Honningsvåg via Hammerfest.
-There are usually 1-3 daily buses running between Honningsvåg and the North Cape.
-For more information about flights, please visit Widerøe.
+Search for bus routes here.
+It is possible to buy an excursion to the North Cape organized by Hurtigruten or Havila Voyages, or you can contact Visit Nordkapp for recommendations and bookings.

 Svalbard